Zonz-Ly/Surfox/README.md

 When there is only one tab and the tab bar contains no tool icons, it will hide automatically.
 Alternatively, you can place a tool icon (e.g., a new tab button) on the tab bar to prevent it from hiding.
 <img width="1112" alt="Always centered URL bar" src="https://github.com/user-attachments/assets/b71f8b64-cba3-4bf8-b700-b96e7db28899" />

-### Configure Bookmark Toolbar Position
+### Customize Bookmark Toolbar Position
-Right-click on a blank area in the window to configure the bookmark toolbar position:
+Right-click on a blank area in the window to set how the bookmark toolbar shows.
+It adjusts its position automatically.
 - **Always Show**: Shows above the tab bar.
 - **Only Show on New Tabs**: Shows below the tab bar.
-- Alternatively, try placing the "Bookmarks Toolbar Items" on the **tab bar**—you might like it!
+Alternatively, try placing the "Bookmarks Toolbar Items" on the **tab bar**.
+Especially with the compact tab layout, you might like it!
-- If placing the "Bookmarks Toolbar Items" on the **navigation bar**, ensure there is **Flexible Space** on both sides of the address bar; otherwise, the address bar won't center properly.
+If placing the "Bookmarks Toolbar Items" on the **navigation bar**, ensure there is **Flexible Space** on both sides of the address bar; otherwise, the address bar won't center properly.
 <img width="1112" alt="Two bookmark bar positions" src="https://github.com/user-attachments/assets/c59040b3-1df2-4133-a59f-8161be63ea09" />

 ### Customize Browser Appearance